-The determinants identified in Paragraph 2-1 drive the facility space program, but these determinants must be calculated using a specific process in order to correctly develop the program.
+The determinants identified in the paragraph entitled, "Size Determinants" drive the facility space program, but these determinants must be calculated using a specific process in order to correctly develop the program.
 Since an Administrative Facility may contain more than one organization with different functional and space needs, the space for each of the size factors must be calculated first for each organization, and then for any spaces shared across multiple organizations within the facility.
 The process is illustrated in Figure 2-1 and breaks down into two major steps:

 - Organization.
 This calculation yields the usable area, or net organization space, required for each organization. - Building Space.
-The sum of all the net organization spaces plus any shared special purpose space plus the application of a net-togross multiplier yields the total space program for the building.
+The sum of all the net organization spaces plus any shared special purpose space plus the application of a net-to- gross multiplier yields the total space program for the building.